obriencj/python-javatools/docs/overview.rst

 -  jardiff - prints the deltas between the contents of a JAR, and runs classdiff on differing Java class files contained in the JARs

+-  jarutil - creates and signs JARs, verifies JAR signatures

--  manifest - creates manifests, signs JAR with OpenSSL
+-  manifest - creates and queries JAR manifests

 -  distinfo - prints information about a mixed multi-jar/class
    distribution, such as provides/requires lists.